Brendan-Booth/brendan-booth.github.io/_posts/2024-05-30-Mate Rov Ranger.md

 2023-2024 Comp Overview

 In 2023-2024, I was CEO of the team, as well as lead designer.
 This meant I spent a lot of time teaching my team members skills, such as onshape and 3d printing.
 Meanwhile, at home, I would design the robot and source components.
 For this year, we went with a vectored thrust setup with four vertical motors.
 However, we didn't have the budget to buy good motors for the lift, so instead I found some really cheap ones that we used instead.
 These didn't come with their respective propellers, and unfortunately, we didn't get enough testing in beforehand to ensure our 3d printed props were properly sized.
 Thus, accents and decents were much slower than they should have been.
 There was also a large issue with space inside the electronics tube, leading to a speed controller getting damaged and catching fire.
-This meant we had to forfeit the second competition run but had it working again by the third run!
+This meant we had to forfeit the second competition run, but had it working again by the third run!
 Unfortunately, the lift problems were still there, so we got a very low score.
 However, besides these issues, everything worked great!

 ![fire guts](https://github.com/user-attachments/assets/c8926b98-f839-49f0-b4c0-b22895926c78)
 -me extracting the faulty speed controller